-Digital marketing can be intelligent, efficient, and cost-effective… but when done wrong, it can quickly become a money pit.
-So, let’s talk of low-risk, relatively inexpensive, and insanely cool content marketing platforms that will help you boost your brand awareness in the long term with a lower investment.
+Digital marketing can be efficient and cost-effective… but when done wrong, it can quickly become a money pit.
+So, today, I want to share some low-risk, relatively inexpensive, and awesome tools that will help you boost your brand awareness in the long term with a very low investment.

+But let’s focus on the people’s favorite perk: money!
 According to a recent report by Constant Contact, the ROI for well-segmented and well-refined email campaigns is $36 for every $1 invested.
-We are talking about an unbeatable ROI of 360% — and no other platforms can dispute the title of highest-converting marketing channel.
+We are talking about an unbeatable ROI of 360%.
+No other platform can dispute the title of the highest-converting marketing channel.

-Now, let me clear this up right away: your newsletter will not likely give you those results every time you send an email… But it can help you build and segment a curated and nurtured email list that buys when you have something good to sell them, and that’s simply priceless.
+Now, let me clear this up right away: your newsletter will not likely give you those results every time you send an email… but it can help you build and segment an email list that buys when you have a good offer.
+And that’s priceless.

 #3 Social Media